-Select the check box to enable the setting and enter the minimum value.
+Select the check box to enable the setting and enter the minimum number of characters.

 Maximum password age in days

 This setting determines the period of time (in days) that a password can be used before the system requires the user to change it.